The followings are our active research projects currently funded by the NIH and other agencies.

 Dopaminergic neurons in the midbrain are critical for the regulation of various cognitive and motor behaviors.
 Based on the connectivity and functionality, dopaminergic neurons in the midbrain are separated into two groups: neurons in the substantia nigra pars compacta (SNc) and those in the ventral tegmental area (VTA).
 SNc neurons project to the dorsal striatum (caudate putamen (CPu); the mesostriatal projection) and are involved in motor function and Parkinson’s disease; while VTA neurons mainly project to the ventral striatum (nucleus accumbens (NAc); the mesolimbic projection) and are implicated in drug addiction, depression, and schizophrenia.
 However, how dopaminergic synapses are established in the developing brain is unknown.
 The focus of this project is to understand how the projection-specific dopaminergic synaptic connections are established in the mammalian brain and to provide novel targets for treating diseases that may result from improper dopaminergic synapse formation.

 Microglia, the immune cells and phagocytes in the brain, organize brain circuits by engulfing inappropriate synapses.
-In this study, we will identify the molecular cues by which microglia recognize the target synapses, their regulation by synaptic activity, and possible involvement in neurodegenerative diseases with an emphasis on Huntington’s disease.
-This project will provide novel insights into the mechanisms regulating appropriate brain circuit establishment by microglia and may lead to novel treatment of neurodegenerative diseases such as Huntington’s disease.
+Functional neural circuits are established by communication between neurons and microglia.
+In this study, we will identify the molecular cues by which microglia recognize the target synapses and their regulation by synaptic activity.
+We will test the idea that activity-dependent signals within neurons dynamically regulate “eat me” and “don’t eat me” signals on synapses to drive proper microglial phagocytosis of inactive synapses.
+We will also test the idea that aberrant activation of such signals lead to abnormal synapse loss in neurodegenerative diseases such as Huntington’s and Alzheimer’s disease.
+This project will provide novel insights into the mechanisms regulating appropriate brain circuit establishment by microglia and may lead to novel treatment of neurodegenerative diseases.

 Weaving the Neuronal Network with Target-Derived FGFs in the Developing Brain